AdobeDocs/experience-platform.en/help/data-prep/dates.md

 >[!IMPORTANT]
 >
-> Platform will try to convert strings to dates as best as possible.
+> Data Prep will try to convert strings to dates as best as possible.
 However, these conversions can lead to undesirable results.
 For example, the string value "12112020" matches the pattern "MMddyyyy", but the user may have intended for the date to be read with the pattern "ddMMyyyy".
 As a result, users should explicitly mention the date format for strings.

 ## Date/time format strings